This article will cover email signature tips for professional marketers to leverage their potential.

 5. Use a photo or logo

 Using a photo or a logo is a great way to add more depth to your email signature.
 By including a photo or logo, your recipients who you’ve probably never met to face or logo to identify you or your brand with.

 Using the logo also draws more attention to your brand, as well as increases brand awareness and recognition.
 And lest you forget that humans are visual animals, using a photo or logo will add more visual appeal to your email signature.

 You could choose to either use a photo or logo or both, the choice is yours.

 P. s: A small tip to note is that your email signature format will vary depending on the size and orientation of your logo.
 Landscape logos fit well with a stacked email signature, while circular, square or portrait logos may be put to the right or left of the text if preferred.

-6. Options a plenty
+6. Options aplenty

 Since your email signature reflects your brand, it’s useful to have options.
 It comes in handy if your email signature needs to be updated.

 For instance, you might change your job or company, or you might even decide to switch from being full time to part-time or freelancing.
 In any case, you will need an email signature to match your new role.
-And in case your branding, rebranding or expanding, you could choose a dynamic template that you can tweak as and when necessary.
+And in case you are branding, rebranding or expanding, you could choose a dynamic template that you can tweak as and when necessary.